 3. They come from exempt countries such as Guyana, The Bahamas, Antiqua and Barbuda, St Vincent and the Grenadines, New Zealand and other English speaking countries.

 4. Also, if your parents are refugees, they may be exempted from this requirement.

 What Happens if my Adult Dependent Relative visa Application is Refused?

 Given the strict criteria for eligibility under the Adult Dependent Relative visa, the Home Office will refuse you unless you can show how each requirement has been satisfied.

 An applicant for an Adult Dependent Relative visa will be informed if their application is denied, and the refusal letter will state if they have a right of appeal.
-If not, they may still apply for an Administrative Review (AR), which is defined as a study to determine whether an error was made by the Home Office during processing.
+If not, they may still apply for an immigration administrative review (AR), which means that there will be an assessment by the courts to see if there was error was made by the Home Office during processing.

 If you are refused an Adult Dependent Relative visa, it may be possible to appeal if the application was initially based on your right to private and family life under Article 8 of the European Convention on Human Rights.